Diffusion-Based Audio Inpainting: A DIFFUSION MODEL FOR AUDIO INPAINTING

-where $\xi(\sigma)$ is a scaling function, and the gradient operator $\nabla_{\bm{x}_\sigma}$ requires backpropagating through the mask operator $\textbf{m}$, and through the neural network $F_\theta$, which is responsible for the estimation of $\bm{\hat{x}}_0$.
 This strategy can be understood as a sort of guidance \cite{ho2022video}, in analogy with classifier guidance \cite{dhariwal2021diffusion}.
+Importantly, note that the gradient computation requires differentiating through the neural network $F_\theta$, which is responsible for the estimation of $\bm{\hat{x}}_0$, resulting in computational overhead.

-The scaling function $\xi(\sigma)$ defines the amount of guidance that is applied during sampling or, in other words, how strongly should the conditioning affect the sampling trajectories.
-We parameterize the scaling function as \cite{moliner2022solving}:
+The variable $\xi(\tau)$ in Eq.~\eqref{recguid} is a scaling function that defines the amount of guidance that is applied during sampling or, in other words, how strongly the conditioning affects the sampling trajectories.
+We parameterize the scaling function as \cite{moliner2022solving}

 where $N$ is the length of the audio signal in samples and $\xi^\prime$ is a scalar hyperparameter.
-Then, choosing $\xi^\prime=0$ would lead to an unconditional sampler, but selecting too large a value for $\xi^\prime$ would often result in a degenerated solution.
-This parameterization normalizes the likelihood gradient by its norm in a similar way as in \cite{kim2021guided}, its intuition consists of enforcing the guidance to have a uniform weight with respect to the \textit{prior score} throughout the entire inference process.
-We empirically observed that, for audio signals, this strategy allows for more robust results than using a fixed scalar proposed by Chung et al.~\cite{chung2022diffusion}.
+Choosing $\xi^\prime=0$ leads to an unconditional sampler, but selecting too large a value for $\xi^\prime$ results in a degenerate solution.
+This parameterization scales the likelihood gradient by its norm in a way similar to \cite{kim2021guided}, regularizing the influence of the likelihood throughout the inference process.
+We empirically observed through qualitative analysis that this strategy allows for robust results.

 However, the above conditioning method does not ensure data consistency with the observed samples.
 When the observed samples $\bm{y}$ are noiseless and reliable, as we assume in this work, the preferred solution is to keep them unchanged in the final output.
 A straightforward way to avoid changing the existing samples is replacing the reliable samples from the intermediate estimates $\bm{\hat{x}}_0$ using the inpainting mask.
 To keep the observed samples, the following data consistency step at each sampling iteration can be applied: